Attention Residuals: Making Residual Connections Attention-Like

 return (weights.unsqueeze(-1) * values).sum(dim=0)

 At first glance, this looks like “put attention on top of residuals.”
-But I think a more accurate description is:
+A more accurate description is:

 It turns the residual connection from a fixed accumulator into a selective depth retriever.